The Velvet Underground

 CBS Evening News with Walter Cronkite, CBS, New York, New York

-Part (about 55 seconds) of this CBS News report The Making of an Underground Film is about Piero Heliczer's shooting his film Venus In Furs, with the Velvet Underground performing Heroin, Heliczer joining in on saxophone.
+Part (about 55 seconds) of this CBS News report The Making of an Underground Film is about Piero Heliczer shooting his film Venus In Furs, with the Velvet Underground performing Heroin, with Heliczer joining in on saxophone.
 The report also includes interviews with Jonas Mekas, Edie Sedgwick, Andy Warhol.

 Excerpts are available in :